KieronKretschmar/MentorGG_ImplementationDocumentation/Pipelines.md

 ### Prerequisutes

-Recret enviroment variables such as the Azure Container Registry key are only exposed to protected tags and pipelines, Ensure that `release-*` tags are protected in your project.
+Secret enviroment variables are only exposed to protected tags and branches, Ensure that `release-*` tags are protected in your project.

 ![alt test](./Images/protected_tags.png "Gitlab Protected Tags")